ROI & Performance

 What separates marketing that performs from marketing that presents

-The companies that build marketing into a profit centre are the ones where the CEO has been explicit about what marketing is expected to contribute: pipeline, CAC, conversion.
-And where the function is measured against those targets rather than activity proxies.
+Companies that build marketing into a profit centre are the ones where the CEO has been explicit about what marketing is expected to contribute: pipeline, CAC, conversion.
+And where the function is measured against those targets.
+That conversation is worth having before the next quarterly review, not after it.

 What should I do if my marketing team cannot answer these questions?

-Start by asking for the three core metrics: CAC, marketing-sourced pipeline percentage, and lead-to-close conversion rate.
-If the team cannot produce these within 48 hours, the tracking infrastructure needs to be rebuilt before any strategy conversation can happen.
+Start by asking for three core metrics: CAC, marketing-sourced pipeline percentage, and lead-to-close conversion rate.
+If the team cannot produce these within 72 hours, the tracking infrastructure needs to be rebuilt before any strategy conversation can happen.
 A fractional CMO diagnostic typically surfaces this in the first two weeks of an engagement.

 How do I know if my marketing is good for my stage but not yet ready to scale?

 Good for stage means the model is validated: you know which channel works, CAC is stable, and conversion is consistent.
-Not ready to scale means the volume is still low and the infrastructure cannot absorb more spend without breaking.
+Not ready to scale means the quality is still low and the infrastructure cannot absorb more spend without breaking.
 Both conditions can be true at the same time.
 The signals that tell you when to scale are different from the signals that tell you the model is working.

 Marketing that performs and marketing that reports are not always the same thing. iytro helps you tell the difference and fix it.
 Talk to iytro.